 Our Intervention program is based on four restorative justice values:

 - Crime is a violation of people and relationships

 - Crime creates obligations to make things right

 - Justice involves the victim, offender, and community

 - Justice seeks solutions that promote repair, reconciliation, and reassurance

 Our Intervention Staff:

-Lindsay received her Bachelors of Social Work from the University of Wisconsin-River Falls and is a Licensed Social Worker.
-She has many years of experience working with children, adults, and families in a variety of settings including children’s mental health case management, adult mental health case management, and inpatient social work.
+Lindsay holds a Master’s Degree in Social Work and is a Licensed Graduate Social Worker.
+She also has a Bachelor’s Degree in Social Work and has many years of experience working with children, adults and families in various settings including children’s mental health case management, adult mental health case management, in-home applied behavior analysis therapy and inpatient social work as well as interning at a residential treatment center from adolescents.
 She believes that each person deserves a second chance and has the ability to learn from their experiences.
 Lindsay works collaboratively with youth & their families to help youth understand their offense and move forward to make better decisions.